Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 Step 5: Set Up Automated Reminders

-Send a short message to your frequent collaborators: “I’m checking email at 10 AM, 1 PM, and 4 PM.
+Send a short note to the people you trade messages with most: “I’m checking email at 10 AM, 1 PM, and 4 PM.
 For anything urgent, call or text me.”
 Tim Ferriss pioneered this autoresponder approach back in 2007, and the principle holds [9].
-Most people won’t even notice the change.
-Those who do tend to respect it.
+Most people will not even notice the change.
+The ones who do tend to respect it.

 What Makes Email Batching Fail for Most People?

-Research tells us that only about 12% of workers handle email in batches [6].
-That’s a strikingly low adoption rate for a technique with solid evidence behind it.
-Here’s why most attempts don’t stick – and what to do about it.
+Research tells us that most people check email continuously rather than in planned batches [6].
+That is a strikingly low adoption rate for a technique with solid evidence behind it.
+Here is why most attempts do not stick, and what to do about it.

 Mistake Why It Happens The Fix